ewintr/ewintr.nl/content/movies/2023/attenberg.md

 extra.movie.year = 2010
 extra.movie.directors = "Athina Rachel Tsangari"
 extra.movie.en_title = ""
-extra.movie.rating = 3
+extra.movie.rating = 3.5
 +++

-With a cameo from The Ministry of Silly Walks.<!-- more -->
+With a cameo from The ministry of Silly Walks.<!-- more -->